-We work with Partners to advertise workshops and courses for sports coaches and clubs.
+We work with a wide range of partners to advertise workshops and courses for different activity providers, sports coaches and clubs.
 Whether you are looking for a course in a specific sport or a more generic workshop, scroll down to see a full list of courses and workshops.

-We work together to run a full programme of workshops for entry level coaches and for clubs working towards Clubmark (or equivalent) accreditation.
+We work together to run a full programme of workshops for entry level coaches and for clubs working towards accreditation.
 In addition, we intermittently run a range of other workshops which you will also find listed below.
-We will list any other courses that we are aware of, for instance coaching award courses and CPD sessions organised by the governing bodies of sport.

 If you would like further information on any of the courses, or if you would like to promote your workshops, training or courses on this website, please Contact Us>>

 Essential mental health training now free for the nation’s coaches